susanev/uw-hcde-creative-computing/lessons/week3/readme.md

 ## Learning Objectives
 * Review and practice using functions and parameters
 * Continue to practice using max and min
-* Understand and be able to use rand
+* Understand and be able to use the functions random, dist, mousePressed, and mouseReleased
 * Continue to learn and practice with conditional statements
-* Understand and be able to use p5.js built in variables
+* Understand and be able to use p5.js built in variables: mouseX, mouseY, mouseIsPressed, frameCount
-* Explore events in p5.js

 ## Warm up
 * Student expectations